 Or maybe it’s referred to as mortgage payment protection insurance or mortgage life insurance protection.
-In any event, it looks pretty serious.
+In any event, it looks pretty serious and your blood pressure rises instantly.

-The seemingly important documentation might have come in an official-looking envelope that bears some sort of message like “final notice,” despite being the first and only notice.
+The seemingly important document might have come in an official-looking envelope that bears some sort of message like “final notice,” despite being the first and only notice you’ve received.

 Once nervously opened, you’ll be presented with a sales pitch that includes a lot of personal information, such as your name, your lender’s name, loan amount, record date, and a form that you’re urged to complete and return as soon as possible.